Watch our Video

 NLA Licence Costs

-• Indemnity charges for historic copying (if admitted) can range from hundreds to several thousand pounds depending on volume.
+• Indemnity charges for historic copying are still applied if admitted and can range from hundreds to several thousand pounds, depending on the volume of past copying.

 Declaration forms and how to respond